Specialized agent logs

 • CSV – Plain text file that opens in any spreadsheet tool.
 Best for importing into other systems or doing programmatic analysis.

 • Excel – Formatted workbook with bold headers and a text-wrapped output column.
-Best for handling very long outputs gracefully.
+Best for handling long outputs gracefully.

 • Exports include up to 250 of the most recent executions.
 If your agent has more, the page displays the total count it exports.